 Most people will experience one or more of these symptoms on occasion.
 Having one or two of these symptoms does not constitute depression.
 Having several of these symptoms occurring regularly for two weeks or longer likely indicates depression and can impact multiple areas of one’s life including relationships, work, school, overall functioning, and well-being.

 The good news is depression can be treated and most individuals suffering from depression can be treated using a combination of therapy, increasing physical activity, increasing positive social supports, changing one’s thinking and behavior patterns, and in some cases utilizing medication.
 If you believe you may be experiencing depression or have a loved one who is I would encourage you to reach out for help.
-Life is too short to spend suffering when treatment options are available!
-Don't hesitate to reach out for some extra support if you'd like to begin creating positive changes in your life today.
+Life is too short to spend suffering when treatment options are available.